Computers started making their way into homes, en masse, 15 years ago. After 15 years, computer users should not be afraid of using their computer.

 Solitaire seems to be a game that is synonymous with computers.
-Microsoft planted the game in Windows not only for entertainment, but also for new computer users to learn mouse skills (click-and-drag, double-click, etc).
+Microsoft planted the game in Windows not only for entertainment, but also for new computer users to learn mouse skills (drag, double-click, etc).
 Some computer users have branched out to FreeCell and like it better than Solitaire.

 However, have you tried playing Minesweeper?

+The object of the game is to avoid the 'mines'.
+You do this by first making a random guess and clicking one time on the board.
+If you are lucky, you didn't hit a mine.
 Now you have to use the clues the game gives you to figure out where the other ones lie.
 The clues come in the form of a number (usually 1-5).
 The number indicates how many mines border that particular square.
-One hint to commit to memory is that one square (if it is not along the edge), borders eight other squares.
-Keep that in mind and like FreeCell, every game is winnable.
+One hint to commit to memory is that one square (if it isn't along the edge), borders eight other squares.
+Keep that in mind and like FreeCell, every game is winnable. (see the video below for a video lesson on this fun game.)

-Email truly revolutionized communication.
+stuffed inboxEmail truly revolutionized communication.
 The ability to retrieve a message from anywhere in the world in a matter of seconds is mind boggling.
-However, judging by the size of your inboxes (a poll I posted recently showed that 60% of email users had more than 100 messages in their inbox), you could benefit from some tips on how to keep your inbox clean.
+However, judging by the size of your inboxes (see this week’s poll), you could benefit from some tips on how to keep your inbox clean.

 I used to keep as many as many as 50 or so email stacked up in my inbox, but I always felt that I was behind in my work and consequently much of the email went unread and unanswered.
 A little more than a year ago, it all changed after I read an article that struck a chord with me called Email Zen.
 I immediately started practicing the techniques and suggestions in the article and found myself with a cleaner inbox and a better overall outlook (no pun intended) about email and my email communication.
 I continue to strive for the empty inbox and find that if i get more than 10, I start to get a little jumpy.